wilsonephillips/archme/README.md

 Boot the Arch ISO

-pacman -Sy       #This will get the keys and sync the databases for the repositories
+pacman -Sy       #This will verify your connectivity, get the keys and sync the databases for the repositories

 pacman -S git